 - What is the purpose of the gifts of the Holy Spirit?

 - How does a person receive the gifts of the Holy Spirit?

 What Are the Gifts of the Holy Spirit?

 On page 59 of his book entitled The Layman’s Commentary on the Holy Spirit, John Rea, Th.D. states,

 A spiritual gift is a supernatural capacity or power bestowed on a Christian by the Holy Spirit to enable him to exercise his function as a member of the Body of Christ.
 These gifts are not to be thought of as natural abilities nor as permanent possessions, but are supernatural and often sudden manifestations of the Spirit Himself. . . .

 Likewise, in his book entitled Be Filled with the Spirit, Lehman Strauss notes on pages 41 and 44 that spiritual gifts differ from the natural talent and abilities with which people are born.

-Rea says on page 59 of his book, “Spiritual gifts are not to be confused with spiritual graces or fruits of the Spirit – aspects of Christ’s character which every Christian is to cultivate. . . .”
-[For a list of the fruit of the Spirit and a brief explanation of each, please see the appendix to our article titled “Filling versus Indwelling by the Holy Spirit,” which can be accessed by clicking on the title of the article.]
+Rea goes on to say on page 59 of his previously mentioned book, “Spiritual gifts are not to be confused with spiritual graces or fruits of the Spirit – aspects of Christ’s character which every Christian is to cultivate. . . .”
+[For a list of the fruit of the Spirit and a brief explanation of each, please see the Appendix to our article titled “Filling versus Indwelling by the Holy Spirit,” which can be accessed by clicking on the title of the article.]

-There are several scripture passages that provide a list of the spiritual gifts given to Christians by the Holy Spirit.
-These lists differ, so it is necessary to consider all of them in trying to derive a complete list.
+There are several scriptures that provide a list of the spiritual gifts given to Christians by the Holy Spirit.
+These lists differ somewhat, so it is necessary to consider all of them in trying to derive a complete list.

 The following is a composite list of the spiritual gifts that are cited in Romans 12:6-8; 1 Corinthians 12:8-10, 28; and Ephesians 4:11: